First French War of Religion (1562–1563): Seizure of Orléans

 On 20 March, de Bèze had written to all the churches of France, urging them to prepare their defences for the conflict to come.
-The full mobilisation of the church would be requested by de Bèze and the former bishop of Nevers on 5 and 7 April.
-The bishop of Arles, who was by 1562 a Protestant, joined Condé's army as a chaplain.
-In 1563 he provided one of his abbeys to his co-religionists as a fortress, it was quickly seized by the Catholic army.
+The full mobilisation of the church would be requested by de Bèze and Jacques Spifame, the former bishop of Nevers, on 5 and 7 April.
+Jacques du Broullat, bishop of Arles, who was by 1562 a Protestant, joined Condé's army as a chaplain.
+In 1563 he provided one of his abbeys to his co-religionists as a fortress; it was quickly seized by the Catholic army.

-Alongside this clerical support Condé had with him in Orléans many Protestant nobles, who signed a separate 'treaty of association' on 11 April.
-In Durot's estimation this was based on the 'Lords of the Congregation' in Scotland.
+Alongside this clerical support, Condé had with him in Orléans many Protestant nobles, who signed a separate "treaty of association" on 11 April.
+In Durot's estimation, this was based on the "Lords of the Congregation" in Scotland.
 In total there would be 73 noble signatories.
-The treaty declared that their purpose was to restore the liberty of the king and his mothers government.
-The writings not only defended the Edict of Saint-Germain on religious grounds, but also on political, the edict had been established on the advice of the princes du sang, judges of the parlements, and the notables of the court.
+The treaty declared that their purpose was to restore the liberty of the king and his mother's government.
+The writings not only defended the Edict of Saint-Germain on religious grounds, but also on political, the edict had been established on the advice of the princes du sang, judges of the parlements and the notables of the court.
 It therefore had legal power during the minority of a king.
 It declared that its signatories would not despoil churches or break idols.
-Among those who signed were the sieur de Beaudiné; the seigneur de La Meilleraye governor of Pont L'Évêque; the lieutenant general of Picardy the sieur de Sénarpont, the governor of Boulogne the seigneur de Morvilliers, La Noue, the comte de La Rochefoucauld (who had recently arrived in Orléans with a large company of Poitevan gentleman), the sieur de Soubise, the seigneur de Piennes, the vicomte de Rohan and the prince de Porcien.
+Among those who signed were the sieur de Beaudiné; the seigneur de La Meilleraye, governor of Pont L'Évêque; the lieutenant general of Picardy the sieur de Sénarpont; the governor of Boulogne, seigneur de Morvilliers; François de La Noue; the comte de La Rochefoucauld (who had recently arrived in Orléans with a large company of Poitevan gentleman); the sieur de Soubise; the seigneur de Piennes; the vicomte de Rohan and the prince de Porcien.
 According to Carroll, Porcien's motivations for joining the rebellion was a matter of conscience.